benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 The constructor defines the parametrized graph reader object while the ``get_graph`` method reads the data.

 Now let's use the ``PageRank Proportional Node Sampling`` method from `Sampling From Large Graphs <https://cs.stanford.edu/people/jure/pubs/sampling-kdd06.pdf>`_.
-We will sample 50% of the original nodes.
+We will sample approximately 50% of the original nodes from the network.

 .. code-block:: python